Positive Crankcase Understanding

 If the PCV system fails, severe sludge buildup and oil leaks can occur

 Plugged PVC valve allowed moisture buildup resulting in sludge

 A plugged PCV valve causes many other engine problems.
 Pressure begins to build, and gaskets and oil seals may fail.
 When an engine suffers multiple oil leaks, You should always inspect the PCV system.
 Another problem is a lack of airflow to carry vapors from the crankcase.
 Without airflow, moisture contamination remains, and a sludge buildup is often the result.
 Operating the engine without adequate ventilation is a leading cause of engine sludge.

 How a PCV valve works

-At an idle, engine speed is low, around 600 RPM.
+At an idle, the engine speed is low, around 600 RPM.
 A relatively small amount of fuel and air travel through the intake at idle speed.
-If the PCV valve does not regulate air flow, the engine would act like it had a vacuum leak.
+If the PCV valve does not regulate airflow, the engine would act like it had a vacuum leak.
 Too much air flowing into the intake causes the engine to lean out (too much air in relation to the fuel) and misfire.
 At an idle, the PCV valve restricts air flow, to reduce this problem.
-At high manifold vacuum (idle), spring loaded valve is drawn up and partially restricts flow to the crankcase.
+At a high manifold vacuum (idle), the spring-loaded valve is drawn up and partially restricts flow to the crankcase.
 The first drawing above illustrates the PCV valve position at idle.